Skip to content

 To begin a test, navigate to the application you intend to test by clicking on the application name in the sidebar menu of the Arpio console.
 Once on the application landing page, click the “Test” button in the upper righthand corner.

-The "launch test of" dialog appears next.
-You can launch a test of a single application or many applications as long as they share the same primary environment and the same recovery environment.
-If you need to test applications in different environments, you can launch tests of them separately.
+The “Launch test of” dialog appears next.
+You can launch a test of a single application or many applications as long as they share the same primary region and the same recovery region.
+If you need to test applications in different regions, you can launch tests of them separately.

 Select the applications you’d like to test.

-Next, select a Recovery Point to recover.
-Arpio's flexible retention policies let you recover not only the latest Recovery Point, but one from a previous point in time.
-This is essential for ransomware recovery, where you'll want to choose a point before the attack occurred.
+Next, drag the slider to select a Recovery Point to recover.
+The number and age of your recovery points is determined by your Retention Policy.
+Arpio’s flexible retention policies let you recover not only the latest Recovery Point, but one from a previous point in time.
+This is essential for ransomware recovery, where you’ll want to choose a point before the attack occurs.

 Once you've selected your Recovery Point, click Test Recovery.